-C. Withdrawals After Age 70 1/2
+C. Withdrawals after Age 70 1⁄2

 If you have terminated employment and have not taken a distribution of your Account by the April 1 of the year following the year in which you turn 70 1⁄2, federal law requires that you begin receiving minimum required distribution payments of your Account Balance.
-If you are still employed by your Employer, you will not be required to begin receiving minimum required distribution payments until you terminate employment.
-However, you are permitted to take withdrawals while employed if you wish.
+If you are still employed by your Employer, you will not be required to begin receiving minimum required distribution payments.
+However, are permitted to take withdrawals while employed if you wish.
 For more information, please refer to Section B under Article VIII, Distribution of Benefits, below.